Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Effective Receptive Field

 \section{Effective Receptive Field}

-As elaborated in the manuscript, SPLUT~\cite{ma2022splut} neglects the disparity between the information contained in the most-significant-bit (MSB) and the least-significant-bit (LSB) branches, despite their identical theoretical receptive fields (e.g., $5\times5$).
-We hypothesize that using the same sets of LUTs for both MSB and LSB branches may not be the optimal choice.
+As elaborated in the manuscript, SPLUT~\cite{ma2022splut} neglects the disparity between the information from the most-significant-bit (MSB) and the least-significant-bit (LSB) branches, despite their identical theoretical receptive fields (e.g., $5\times5$).
+We hypothesize that using the same set of LUTs for both MSB and LSB branches may not be the optimal choice.
 To find an ideal solution, we visualize the effective receptive fields (ERFs) of both branches and introduce an asymmetric structure based on this observation, aiming to substantially reduce the size of LUTs.
-In Fig.~2, we provide additional demonstrations of the ERFs of various images across datasets, which confirm that the MSB branch has a larger ERF while the LSB branch maintains a more compact one.
+In Fig.~\ref{fig:erf}, we provide additional demonstrations of the ERFs of various images across datasets, confirming that the MSB branch has a larger ERF while the LSB branch maintains a more compact one.